securing/SCSVS/1.0/0x10-V1-Architecture-Design-Threat-modelling.md

 ## Control Objective

+Architecture, design and threat modelling in the contex of creating secure smart contracts, consider all possible threats before the implementation of the smart contract.

 Ensure that a verified contract satisfies the following high level requirements:
 * All related smart contracts are identified and used properly.
 * Specific smart contracts security assumptions are considered in design phase.